-Although clinics now all over the world proclaim about the high success rates you have to remember that the treatment sometimes fails.
-When that happens you should think about taking some time to restore physically and emotionally.
+Although nowadays clinics all over the world communicate their high success rates, you have to remember that the treatment sometimes fails.
+When that happens you should think about taking some time to regenerate physically and emotionally.
 There is life after IVF.
-Before you decide what’s next maybe you should take these options under consideration:
+Before you decide what to do next, take these options under consideration:

-According to experts you should take your time and try again after a couple of months if you still want to of course.
-These treatments can be very stressful that is why you should take a break, forget about fertility drugs and take a “chill pill” instead (speaking figuratively of course, we are not encouraging any unnecessary medicaments).
-This should be the period of mind and body renewal.
-Use this time to rethink your options and think about how You feel.
-You can also consider seeing a counsellor.
+According to experts you should take your time and try again after a couple of months if you still want to, of course.
+These treatments can be very stressful that is why you should take a break, forget about fertility drugs and take a “chill pill” instead.
+This should be the period of your mind and body renewal.
+Use this time to rethink your options and think about how you feel.
+You can also consider seeing a counselor.

-However if you insist to take some action you could try and talk with your clinic if you should try the treatment again.
-Go through your options with your doctor, should you try a different method or try the same once more?
-Maybe there are some things that could be done to rise the chances a bit more.
+However, if you feel you want to try again, discuss it with your clinic if you should try the treatment again.
+Go through your options with your doctor, should you try a different method or try the same one more time?
+Perhaps there are ways to improve IVF success to raise your chances a bit more.

-Don’t rush any decisions.
-After failed IVF with donor eggs, some people think that changing a doctor or a clinic is a good idea, they have become frustrated with the lack of success.
-Remember that the current clinic and its doctors know a lot more about the specifics of your condition.
-Changing them could be a wrong way to go.
+Do not rush any decisions.
+After failed IVF with donor eggs, some people think that changing a doctor or a clinic is a good idea, especially when they have become frustrated with the lack of success.
+However, remember that your current clinic and its doctors know a lot about the specifics of your condition.
+Changing them could be the wrong way to go.

 Speak to your clinician about the reasons for unsuccessful IVF in general and why your treatment did not end with pregnancy.
 One of the most common reasons for lack of successful pregnancy is the embryos development failure.
-Very often it is not clear why wouldn’t the embryos develop in the womb properly but it could be caused by one of these cases:
+Very often it is not clear why the embryos do not develop in the womb properly but it could be caused by one of these reasons:

-- It could be chromosomes problems – many healthy looking embryos have defective chromosomes.
+- It could be chromosomes problems – many healthy-looking embryos have defective chromosomes.
 This, in turn, may cause IVF failure.

-- It may have been that the egg did not mature properly or after the fertilisation it divided not how it should have.
+- It may have been that the egg did not mature properly or the fertilized egg divided not how it should have.

 - It could be because of the poor blood flow to the womb.
-If there’s poor circulation in the womb, chance for pregnancy is decreased and if you conceive there is a bigger chance of miscarriage.
+If there is poor circulation in the womb, the chance for pregnancy is decreased and if you conceive there is a bigger chance of miscarriage.
 This could happen even if there is nothing wrong with the embryos.

 - Because of OHSS (Ovarian hyper-stimulation syndrome).
 Drugs used for egg production stimulation could enlarge the ovaries to dangerous extents.

-- No embryos developed because the collected eggs were not fertilised.
+- No embryos developed because the collected eggs were not fertilized.

 - Sometimes when collecting the eggs it turns out there are none in the follicles.
 The follicles could develop but still be empty inside.